PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Results

-\paragraph{\textbf{Implementation \& Adoption Recommendations}} In general, participants were optimistic about adopting a tool like \textit{PrivacyMotiv}, envisioning it as a way to \textit{augment, not replace}, their professional judgment.
-They emphasized using it to expand their thinking while still needing to ``verify information on my own''.
-The most common suggestion was to use the tool during the early stages of design, after creating lo-fi wireframes but before committing to high-fidelity work, in order to ``speed up this process''.
+Participants expressed optimism about adopting a tool like \textit{PrivacyMotiv} to augment, not replace professional judgment, while emphasizing the need to independently verify flagged issues (e.g., \textit{``verify information on my own''}, p4).
+Most favored using the tool early in the design process, after lo-fi wireframes but before high-fidelity mockups, to ``speed up this process.''

-Practically, participants proposed embedding the tool's output into existing practices to keep usage low-friction.
-They described several concrete integration points: (1) using the report as a \textbf{pre-critique artifact} attached to design reviews; (2) serving as a \textbf{lightweight gate or checklist} in sprint rituals; (3) linking reports in tickets and PRDs to formally document privacy trade-offs; and (4) integrating the tool directly into design software via a \textbf{Figma plugin or template}.
+Practically, participants proposed embedding \textit{PrivacyMotiv} into existing workflows to ensure low-friction integration.
+Some suggested attaching reports to design critiques as shared reference points, while others envisioned using condensed prompts as lightweight checklists during sprint rituals.
+Several recommended linking the reports to tickets or PRDs to document privacy-related decisions and trade-offs.
+Direct integration into design platforms (e.g., Figma plugins) was also seen as a promising direction.

-Beyond these workflow integrations, participants highlighted the tool's collaborative potential.
-A key pathway involved (5) \textbf{pairing the tool with dedicated privacy and legal experts} for escalations.
-As P11 noted, this could ``\textit{make our collaboration with the company’s privacy experts more efficient}''.
-Finally, participants saw the tool's narrative output as a powerful asset for (6) \textbf{supporting dialogue with stakeholders}, arguing that the concrete stories could make abstract harms tangible and help convince product managers and leadership to prioritize privacy issues they might otherwise be overlooked.
+Beyond workflow integration, participants also highlighted its collaborative potential.
+Integrating it into conversations with legal teams was viewed as a way to streamline handoffs and clarify concerns (e.g., \textit{``make our collaboration with the company’s privacy experts more efficient''}, P11).
+Additionally, the narrative format was praised for helping communicate abstract harms to stakeholders such as PMs and clients, making potential risks more tangible and justifying prioritization.